stef/pwdsphinx/man/oracle.md

 # DESCRIPTION

-The SPHINX protocol only makes sense if the server (called *oracle*) is located somewhere other than where you type your password. `pwdsphinx` comes with a server implemented in Python 3, which you can host off-site from your usual desktop or smartphone.
+The SPHINX protocol only makes sense if the server (called *oracle*) is located somewhere other than where you type your password. pwdsphinx comes with a server implemented in Python 3, which you can host off-site from your usual desktop or smartphone.
+For production deployments, [**zphinx-zerver**](https://github.com/stef/zphinx-zerver) is recommended over pwdsphinx. zphinx-zerver is a production-grade server implementation written in Zig that offers better reliability for hosting SPHINX services.

 The server can be started simply by running `oracle`.
 It does not take any parameters.